Mindgreppers/lifemaker_web/content/post/approach.md

 We are in discussions as an international group evolving the blueprint.
 Here is the latest status of this document

-## Our eight step approach
+## Our approach

-- **Meet with an open frame, to understand and See reality (Life, Living, Existence, Co-existence) as-it-is**
+- **Understand Life, Living, Existence & Co-existence in an objective way**
+  - We want to understand first, and then work together.
+Instead of the other way round, as humanity has been doing.
-  - Attend one of our introductory workshops of 7 days
+  - Attend one of our introductory workshops.
+Let's get on the same page, over few weeks to months.
   - We will do Existence based human centric contemplation.
-It is an alternative to Materialism/Science and Theism/Spiritualism.
-It equips us with clarity for every dimension of our lives via realization knowledge.
-It has a resolution to our current personal, familial, social & ecological problems.
+It will equip us with clarity for every dimension of our life.
+It is a resolution based understanding of our current personal, familial, social & ecological problems.
-  - If understood, it will enable a family (together - humanity) to make every relegion successful and our wise ancestors proud.
-- **Once the picture is seen in the open frame, start applying the Wisdom in Living**
-  - Identify and serve the *real* needs and spend least on entertainment.
-  - Live in a cooperative, complimentary, justful and mutually fulfilling way within the family, and with Earth, Environment and neighborhood.
-- **Prove and replicate a standard model for existential and co-existential [education](/model) and [value based co-living](/values)**
+- **Apply a standard model for [value based co-living](/values) & [family education](/model)**
+  - We will use a family based approach for enlightening and justful co-existence.
-  - The family is the fundamental Unit, instead of individual
+  - A child is a child of all member families
-  - Our package will empower families on health and nutrition, production, exchange, education and enlightenment
-  - The package is aimed to help them live in a mutually fulfilling and justful way; within itself and with its neighborhood
-  - We are kick-starting from villages of Dharamsala, Himachal Pradesh, India.
-Looking for at least ten local families to opt in, in coming weeks.
-Once the model kicks in with them, we move forward.
-- **Live at grassroots as land based ecological communities; in symbiosis with each other and all Nature**
+  - After a family has understood what Life is about and how to live, it may join the Lifemaker family and adopt our way of Life
+  - This model will ensure abundance, wholeseome living and continuity of happiness for member families
+- **Be a decentralised, justful society, organised as locally sustainable ecological communities**
   - Share and utilise land, water and resources in the right manner
+  - Be in good relationship with each other, with Earth and with mutual fulfillment as every family's Dharma
-  - Be as much locally self-reliant as possible
+  - Produce, share and use justfully, and as locally as possible
+  - Have natural and shared abundance instead of individualistic chase for money and survival
+  - Sustain and produce based on natural farming, eco-businesses/services, living skills and physical work
   - Local families support the need of each other as own
   - Conduct residential programs for immersive co-living, skills and knowledge sharing
   - Member families in cities can also live by the Lifemaker way, in the context of cities.
-- **Have complimentary production, exchange and cooperation at local level**
-  - Emphasise on Natural farming, eco-businesses/services, living skills and physical work
-  - Produce, share and use justfully, and as locally as possible
-  - Sustain each other
 - **Connect and cooperate globally as Enlightened Human family**
   - Support member families for health, nutrition, prosperity and transformation
+  - Shape local and global policies, system and order for overall benefit of all humanity and Life on Earth
   - Fund travel expenses for learning or teaching; sustainable infrastructure development
   - Develop tools and means for remote collaboration
   - Heal ourselves and all Earth; conserve resources and use rightfully
-- **Keep learning and evolving**
+- **Online plus offline**
+  - Shared facility for internet access and remote communication
-  - Have regular community gatherings to discuss on Life and current state of affairs in Living
+  - Have local community gatherings to discuss on Life and current state of affairs in Living
-  - Use online forum for remote sharing and collaboration.
+  - Use online forum for global sharing and collaboration.
-  - Provide facility for internet access and remote communication
   - Have workshops, programs and events for exposure, skills and knowledge
-- **Create a timeless tradition which**
-  - Is proven to ensure continuous happiness and mutual fulfillment for Human society and Earth
-  - Is holistic, integral, rational and open
-  - Works as a justful and wise system and order.
-  - Give every new born child a nurturing environment of happiness in justful co-existence, for as long as humanity lasts (Hopefully much more than a hundred years as some say).